abhisheks008/DL-Simplified/README.md

 </table>

 ## 🤔 New to Open Source programs/events!
-Here are few articles which will help you to get an idea on how you start contributing in open source projects, You can refer to the following articles on the basics of Git and Github.
+Here are a few articles that will help you get an idea of how to start contributing to open source projects:
+You can refer to the following articles on the basics of Git and Github.
 - [Watch this video to get started, if you have no clue about open source](https://youtu.be/SYtPC9tHYyQ)
 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)